Home » Recipes » Soup » Oyster Stew

 • Can I freeze oyster stew?
 Yes, you can freeze this oyster stew.
 Allow it to cool completely then transfer to freezer containers for up to 2 months.

-A few more of my favorite seafood recipes:
+A few more favorite seafood recipes:

 Overhead view of oyster stew in a white bowl